-Admission Requirements: Master's degree in Public Health (or relevant Master's degree) and completion of the five core public health courses; 3.50 GPA; suitable GRE Revised score such as 145+ on the verbal and quantitative reasoning sections of the exam and 2+ on written section; evidence of writing and research ability (a writing sample); and a statement of purpose.
+Admission Requirements: Master's degree in Public Health (or relevant Master's degree) and completion of the six core Master's level public health courses (or similar); 3.50 GPA or better; suitable GRE Revised score such as 145 or better on the verbal and quantitative reasoning sections of the exam and 3.0 or better on written section; evidence of writing and research ability (a writing sample); and a statement of purpose.
 Admission on probationary status may be conferred for students who do not meet all of the admission requirements.

 A professional and supportive faculty/student relationship is an important component of successful doctoral programs.
 Faculty members are most likely to accept a doctoral student when the prospect of productive academic and professional advancement is high.
 Prospective students are encouraged to contact HPS faculty members to determine who could be an optimal mentor.
-The absence of a good fit can reduce enthusiasm for accepting a particular applicant.
+The absence of a good fit can reduce enthusiasm for accepting a particular applicant regardless of application content.